windforce852/cycleTrainer2025Dec/DEVELOPMENT_PLAN.md

 6. Continue to next step only after current step is verified

 ## Notes
+- Mode 1: "Start Training" button in configuration automatically starts training; Start button in training screen is hidden when auto-starting
 - Mode 2 has no configuration screen - goes directly to training
 - "End Round" button must be disabled when Stop is pressed in Mode 2
 - All components should be mobile-responsive